Ynysangharad War Memorial Park: Pontypridd Outdoor Lido

 The lido was opened in 1927 and was reputed to be the largest open–air swimming pool in Wales and at its most popular the lido could have up to 1,000 visitors a day.
 The lido was built with a distinctive Mediterranean influence, like many other lidos around Britain, and features outdoor changing rooms that ran parallel to the edge of the lido.
 After years of not being maintained the lido was officially closed in 1991 after it was badly damaged by a fire.
-Over the preceding two decades it fell into disrepair and was left abandoned because of the fact it is a Grade II Listed Building and could not be demolished.
-It was not until 2013 when a major overhaul following a £6.3m investment from the Welsh Government, using the European Regional Development Fund and Heritage Lottery Funding, that plans for the lido to be reopened and refurbished were started.
-Due to the fact it is a Grade II Listed Building many of the original features, like the turnstile and the outdoor wooden changing rooms, were kept.
-However new features were added like a café, visitors centre and observation deck, also heated changing facilities with internal and external showers for those who use the lido.
-The old lido only had one large pool whereas the new one now includes a main pool alongside an activities pool and a splash pool for small children.
+Over the next two decades, it fell into disrepair but could not be demolished because it is a Grade II Listed Building.
+In 2013, following a £6.3m investment from the Welsh Government, using the European Regional Development Fund and Heritage Lottery Funding, plans for the lido to be refurbished and reopened were started.
+Many of the original features of the Grade II Listed Building, like the turnstile and the outdoor wooden changing rooms, were kept.
+New features were added, including a café, visitors centre, an observation deck, and heated changing facilities with internal and external showers for those who use the lido.
+While the old lido only had one large pool, the updated lido now includes a main pool alongside an activities pool and a splash pool for small children.
 The lido was officially reopened on 31 August 2015.

+2024 National Eisteddfod

+The 2024 National Eisteddfod of Wales took place in Pontypridd in August 2024, with Ynysangharad Park becoming the main location for the event, its Maes and pavilions.